salvakantero/RedPlanetPi/Readme.txt

 BETA TESTERS: Danielito Dorado, Dany Cantero, Laura Cantero, Lucas Cantero, Marina Cantero

+RED PLANET Pi is released under GPL v3 for all software components* (see license.txt).
+* However, please note that the illustrations used for the cover artwork are NOT released under the GPL v3 license.
+These illustrations are the intellectual property of Masterklown and are subject to separate licensing terms.
+Any use, reproduction, or distribution of the illustrations must be authorized by Masterklown.

+PYTHON SOURCE CODE AND RESOURCES AVAILABLE AT https://github.com/salvakantero/RedPlanetPi

 ACKNOWLEDGEMENTS*:
 Mojon Twins (MK1 8bit game engine)
 DaFluffyPotato (Font class, screen scaling)